Studying economics teaches you about social policy and financial markets, useful for careers in finance, accountancy and government administration

 Skills for your CV

-An economics degree gives you subject-specific skills enabling you to apply economic principles and models.
-You'll gain an understanding of the large driving forces shaping social policy and financial markets and learn skills in statistical analysis.
+An economics degree gives you subject-specific skills enabling you to apply economic principles and models to real life situations.
+You gain an understanding of organisational behaviour and structure, as well as the driving forces shaping social policy and financial markets.
+You also develop skills in statistical analysis.

 • numeracy - handling complex data and applying mathematical and statistical analysis methods

-• problem solving - extracting information, drawing conclusions and making recommendations
+• problem solving - extracting business and financial information, interpreting data and drawing conclusions, and making recommendations

-• time management - completing specific tasks within designated time frames
+• time management - completing assignments to deadline

-• analytical skills - analysing research methods, data, conclusions and recommendations.
+• analytical and creative thinking skills - analysing research methods, data, conclusions and recommendations.

 Further study

-You may choose to continue studying economics at a higher level, either for personal interest or to help with entry into a particular career.
+You may choose to continue studying economics at postgraduate level, either for personal interest or to help with entry into a particular career.
 You could choose to specialise within a certain area of economics, such as health, agriculture or regional economic development.

 Postgraduate study can also help you change career focus or gain the professional qualifications you need to practise in certain career areas, such as accountancy.

-Although it is not essential, postgraduate study can offer an advantage if you want a career in a competitive area.
+Although it's not essential, postgraduate study can offer an advantage if you want a career in a competitive area.
+Do your research before choosing a course to make sure it meets your career aims.

 For more information on further study and to find a course that interests you, see Masters degrees and search postgraduate courses in economics.